gmcmacran/TypeOneTypeTwoSim/type I/README.md

 For a distribution, the likelihood ratio test works well if

--   The test has an average of.05 type I error rate over the entire parameter space.
+-   The test has an average of .05 type I error rate over the entire parameter space.
 -   All tests achieve near .05 type I error for all alternative hypotheses.